Ptujec/LaunchBar/Todoist-Inbox/README.md

 Another nice bonus feature is the ability to pull in the current clipboard entry if you start your entry with a comma ",".
 Links will be converted to markdown format, and the cursor will automatically be placed for you to easily enter a title.
 (MS Teams links are adjusted to open directly in the app.)

 <img src="07.jpg" width="817"/>

+### Exclude text from being parsed

+You can prevent text from being parsed by putting it in quotation marks.

 ### Setup & Settings